 Have a whole day that is completely planned by your child.
 Set some ground rules, like a budget that they can’t go over, and an area you can’t travel outside of and then put your fate into their hands.
 Help them when needed but let them decide what they really want to do!
 From wake up time to what to eat to where to go and what to do!
 After all that planning, they’ll be tired out but over the moon that they got to do whatever they wanted.

 Wake up and cosy up on the sofa with quilts, cushions and goodies.
 Everybody deserves a duvet day – even you!
 Forget the chores for one day and spend a day in your child’s shoes.
 Grab all your favourite films, snuggle up and enjoy your day off!

-Outdoor Kids Activities for the Summer Holidays
+Outdoor Activities for Kids during the Summer Holidays

 Host A Summer Camp

 Kids love camping, whether it’s on a campsite or in their garden!
 So grab the sleeping bags from the bedroom cupboard and pop up the spare tent, it’s time for camping fun!